akimmmq/freevpnGetPassword/README.md

 # freevpnGetPassword
 This application can automaticly collect password from freevpn.me and copy it to clipboard.
-There are many useful comments in code to explain how does it works
+There are many useful comments in code to explain how does it works.

-getPassword.py grab password from freevpn.me and copy it to clipboard main.py cheking is OpenVPN running
+getPassword.py grab password from freevpn.me and copy it to clipboard. main.py cheking is OpenVPN running.